Choking while Sleeping: Causes, Complications, and Treatment

 Raise the Head of Your Bed:

 Another effective way to counteract nighttime acid flare ups is to purchase a wedge pillow.
 Wedge pillows lift your upper body significantly upwards from a horizontal position, putting gravity in your favor.
 If a wedge pillow does not work for you, consider purchasing an adjustable mattress or bed.
-These often electronic mattress types allow you to customize the angle that you sleep at, greatly aiding resistance to GERD episodes, albeit at a higher price point than matress bed wedges.
+These often electronic mattress types allow you to customize the angle that you sleep at, greatly aiding resistance to GERD episodes, albeit at a higher price point than mattress bed wedges.

 Similarly to the notes on sleep apnea above, the effectiveness of modifying position while sleeping varies depending on the severity of the symptoms experienced.
 Wedges, both full-length and short, have shown to be more effective than pillows, with full length wedges being the most comfortable and effective out of those three options.
 Under mattress wedges and adjustable beds are the most effective of all, though they both tend to be less affordable than basic wedges.
-When using wedges or adjustable beds, products that simply incline by bending at the waist should be avoided as they often cause sufferers to default to sleeping on their back, which once again promotes Acid Reflux.
+When using wedges or adjustable beds, products that simply incline by bending at the waist should be avoided as they often cause sufferers to default to sleeping on their back, which promotes acid reflux.
 Instead, the full sleeping surface should be inclined to allow for freedom of sleeping position.

 Medication should also be considered in preventing GERD.
 If you do not currently have GERD, but are at risk for it, there are a number of medications to discuss avoidance of with your general practitioner or family doctor.
 Nitrates, alpha blockers, tricyclic antidepressants, and certain over the counter medications like aspirin can all contribute to increased risk of developing GERD, or of reflux episodes in patients already suffering from GERD.